Professor Emerita of Biology

 Education and Training

 Jane Koretz received her B.A. with high honors from Swarthmore College, and her Ph.D. in biophysics from The University of Chicago for her work on skeletal muscle myosin ATPase with Edwin W. Taylor.
-She was a Muscular Dystrophy Association post-doctoral fellow at the MRC Cell Biophysics Unit, King’s College, London, before joining the faculty at Rensselaer, and was the recipient of a Fulbright for her sabbatical work at the Nuffield Laboratory of Ophthalmology (University of Oxford).
+She was a Muscular Dystrophy Association post-doctoral fellow at the MRC Cell Biophysics Unit, King’s College, London, before joining the faculty at Rensselaer, the recipient of a Fulbright for her sabbatical work at the Nuffield Laboratory of Ophthalmology (University of Oxford), and a senior awardee of the Ruth L. Kirschstein National Research Service Award from NIH.

 Rensselaer Polytechnic Institute